NoeSamaille/node-red-contrib-activedirectory/README.md

 __Outputs__

-+ `msg.payload`: _JSON Object_, the standard output of the command, a JSON object that contains result of the AD query input.
++ `msg.payload` {JSON Object}: the standard output of the command, a JSON object that contains result of the AD query input.